plabayo/tower-async/tower-async/README.md

 servers.
 It is protocol agnostic, but is designed around a request / response pattern.
 If your protocol is entirely stream based, Tower may not be a good fit.

-Tower provides a simple core abstraction, the [`Service`] trait, which represents an asynchronous function taking a request and returning either a response or an error.
+Tower Async provides a simple core abstraction, the [`Service`] trait, which represents an asynchronous function taking a request and returning either a response or an error.
 This abstraction can be used to model both clients and servers.